pettermahlen/wager-service/README.md

 1.3 Clone the https://github.com/pettermahlen/voltdb-pom git repo and 'cd' into that directory 1.4 run 'mvn install:install-file -Dfile=$VOLTDB_HOME/voltdb/voltdbclient-3.0.jar -DpomFile=voltdb-java-client-3.0.pom

-Once this is all done, you should be able to build using 'mvn package'.
+Once this is all done, you should be able to build using `mvn package`.

 # Running